-Formative assessments provide immediate feedback for teachers in the classroom.
+Formative assessments provide immediate feedback for teachers in the classroom and are used to improve learning for students.
 They allow teachers to form quick but accurate judgements on learning, identify gaps and to guide changes to future teaching and/ or interventions.
 At Trinity Academy, formative assessments are used in every lesson.
 They are discrete activities that assess specific areas of subject knowledge, understanding or skills.
 Appropriate formative assessments may include:

 - Short answer and multiple choice questions

 - Structured discussions

 - Vocabulary and spelling tests

-- Low-stakes guizzing
+- Low-stakes quizzing

 - Hands-down questioning

 - Practical demonstration of taught skills (especially in Art, PE, Dance, Music and Science)

 - Extended writing

 - Evidence analysis